The Conservative Bookshelf

 * Copies available at 912 2nd Tuesday meetings

 Trevor Loudon speaking at the Bloomfield Republican Women’s Club ~ The last part explains how the GOP can win in 2016!

-Great video clip same speech given tonight at the 912 Lane meeting, the last part of it is the best!
+Great video clip same speech given at the 912 Lane August meeting, the last part of it is the best!

 Assessing Common Core is inextricably tied to the big business of data collection and data mining.
 States that took the Race to the Top bribes in exchange for adopting Common Core must now comply with the edutech requirements of two private testing conglomerates, the Partnership for the Assessment of Readiness for College and Careers or the Smarter Balanced Assessment Consortium.
 Common Core states also agreed to expand existing statewide longitudinal database systems that contain…Continue

 Posted by Concerned44 on February 26, 2014 at 11:30am